geopy/geopy/docs/index.rst

 - Behavior for invalid input and peculiar edge cases might be altered.
-  For example, :class:`geopy.point.Point` instances previously did coordinate values normalization, though it's not documented, and it was completely wrong for the latitudes outside the `[-90; 90]` range.
+  For example, :class:`geopy.point.Point` instances previously did coordinate value normalization, though it's not documented, and it was completely wrong for the latitudes outside the `[-90; 90]` range.
-  So instead of using an incorrectly normalized value for latitude, a :class:`ValueError` exception is now thrown (:issue:`294`).
+  So instead of returning an incorrectly normalized latitude value, a :class:`ValueError` exception is now raised (:issue:`294`).

 Features and usages being phased out are covered with deprecation :mod:`warnings` when possible.
-Make sure to run your python with the ``-Wd`` switch to see if your code emits the warnings.
+Make sure to run your Python with the ``-Wd`` switch to see if your code emits any warnings.

-To make the upgrade less painful, please read the changelog before upgrading.
+To make the upgrade smoother, please read the changelog before upgrading.

 Changelog